-6.0.1 National policy states that where up-to-date local policies set out the contributions required of development, policy-compliant planning applications should be assumed to be viable(7).
+6.1 National policy states that where up-to-date policies set out the contributions required of development, policy compliant planning applications should be assumed to be viable.
 This puts the onus on developers to demonstrate any change in circumstances since the Local Plan was adopted that justifies the need for a viability assessment.

-6.0.2 Where viability issues are used to demonstrate that schemes should provide below policy-compliant levels of developer contributions, the application must be supported by an 'open book' viability assessment and the applicant must fund the Council to appoint third party consultants to appraise the assessment to ensure its findings are appropriate and in line with Planning Practice Guidance and best practice.
-This should include establishing a benchmark land value for a site on the basis of the existing use value of the land, plus a premium for the landowner to reflect the minimum return at which it is considered a reasonable landowner would be willing to sell their land.
-Viability assessments should use standardised inputs as the core data for the assessment.

-6.0.3 Overpayment of land will not be considered a reason for a scheme being considered unviable to reduce developer contributions.
+- 6.2 Where viability issues are used to demonstrate that schemes should provide below policy-compliant levels of developer contributions, the application must be supported by an 'open book' viability assessment and the applicant must fund the Council to appoint third party consultants to appraise the assessment to ensure its findings are appropriate and in line with Planning Practice Guidance and best practice. - 6.3 Overpayment of land will not be considered a reason for a scheme being considered unviable to reduce developer contributions.

-Review Mechanisms
+Review Mechanism